Fostering Enterprise Conversations Around Data on Collaboration Platforms: Introduction

 \section{Introduction}

-\IEEEPARstart{E}{nterprise} organizations are increasingly adopting data-driven approaches to communication and decision making~\cite{dimara2021unmet} through the deployment of cloud-based business intelligence platforms.
-This shift is affecting a multitude of roles, ranging from data scientists or analysts to managers, media relations personnel, and other individual contributors~\cite{brehmer2022,zhang2020data,crisan2021,tory2021datavoice,kandogan2014}.
-Meanwhile, collaboration platforms like Slack and Microsoft Teams are playing an increasingly important role in facilitating communication within organizations, gaining millions of active users~\cite{slackStat,teamsStat}.
-At the intersection of these developments, enterprise professionals are using these collaboration platforms to communicate in reference to the content of business intelligence dashboards.
+Enterprise organizations are increasingly encouraging their employees to adopt data-driven approaches to communication and decision making~\cite{dimara2021unmet}.
+This shift is affecting multiple groups across these organizations, from data scientists to managers, communicators, and other groups~\cite{brehmer2022,zhang2020data,crisan2021,tory2021datavoice,kandogan2014}.
+Recently, this shift has been accompanied by a workplace culture shift to distributed and asynchronous modes of working.
+To communicate across groups spanning multiple time zones and locations, collaboration platforms like Slack and Microsoft Teams have been playing increasingly important roles within organizations~\cite{zhang2020data}, gaining millions of active users~\cite{slackStat,teamsStat}.
+These concurrent shifts imply a need to communicate in reference to data via collaboration platforms, particularly with those who do not occupy data analyst roles.

-The simple act of providing a link to a dashboard on a collaboration platform is unlikely to lead to fruitful conversations, as many members of an organization and especially non-analysts have difficulty accessing or orienting themselves within a dashboard~\cite{tory2021datavoice}.
-Reconstructing a dashboard so as to reduce its complexity or sharing screenshots of a dashboard are other common strategies, however both exhibit notable drawbacks.
-Recreating a dashboard can impose extra workload, not only on dashboard authors, but also on those sharing insights from dashboards that they themselves did not create.
+Posting a link to a business intelligence (BI) dashboard on a collaboration platform is unlikely to lead to fruitful conversation, as many viewers have difficulty accessing or orienting themselves within a complex dashboard or BI application.
+Other common yet sub-optimal strategies include reconstructing a simpler dashboard or sharing screenshots of a dashboard or a chart.
+Reconstructing a dashboard can impose extra workload, not only on dashboard authors, but also on those inclined to share insights from dashboards that they themselves did not create.
 Meanwhile, static screenshots are limited in three major ways.
 First, they can become stale at any time as updated data becomes available.
-Second, they are not adaptable for viewers' device or screen contexts (\eg~visual marks becoming imperceptible on mobile phones~\cite{kim:responsive2021}), especially as collaboration platforms are often accessed via mobile applications.
-Finally, it can be difficult to easily track and update these screenshots after they proliferate across the channels of a collaboration platform.
+Second, they may not be responsive to viewers' device or screen contexts, especially for those using a collaboration platform on a smartphone.
+Finally, it can be difficult to track and update these screenshots after they proliferate across collaboration platform channels.